matusm/StepHeigth/README.md

 StepHeigth
 ==========
-A standalone command line tool to evaluate surface topography files of step-height or groove standards for the required parameter.
-Surface data files must be provided according to ISO 25178-7, ISO 25178-71 and EUNA 15178 (BCR).
+A standalone command line tool to evaluate surface topography files of step-height or groove standards for the required parameter (the depth or the height).
+Surface data files are provided as BCR files.
+This format is defined in ISO 25178-7, ISO 25178-71 and EUNA 15178.

 ## Command Line Usage: